kristianmandrup/ember-validations-cli/README.md

 # Ember Validations for Ember CLI #

-Experimental fork to allow Ember Validations to be used as an Ember CLI addon (until the original master branch adds this feature).
+Ember Validations for Ember CLI addon (until the original master branch adds this feature).

 Can be used with [ember-easyform-cli](https://github.com/kristianmandrup/ember-easyform-cli)

 The distributions available:

-`/distributionsember-validations-cli-es6.js/` - ES6 module (`export default`)
-`distributions/ember-validations-cli.js` - "Browserified" distribution from AMD (RequireJS) modules.

 The `index.js` file for the addon: